 - Semester 1 - 2015

-1. Explored the literature related to gender and fathering and its impact on service provision across a range of fields of study.
+1. Review the literature related to gender and fathering and its impact on service provision across a range of fields of study.

-2. Developed an understanding of the issues concerning men and fathers pertinent to delivery of services in their field of study.
+2. Construct an understanding of the issues concerning men and fathers pertinent to delivery of services in their field of study.

-3. Developed an understanding of processes and skills required for effective practices for men and fathers in their field of study.
+3. Differentiate the processes and skills required for effective practices for men and fathers in their field of study.

-4. Explored practical strategies and resources for working with men and fathers relevant to their field of study.
+4. Generate practical strategies and resources for working with men and fathers relevant to their field of study.

-5. Critically reflected on personal beliefs, cultural factors and professional responsibilities that impact on service provision for men and fathers.
+5. Critically reflect on personal beliefs, cultural factors and professional responsibilities that impact on service provision for men and fathers.